minetest-mods-camp/arena_lib/DOCS.md

 * `prefix`: what's going to appear in most of the lines printed by your mod.
 Default is `[arena_lib] `
 * `hub_spawn_point`: where players will be teleported when a match _in your mod_ ends.
 Default is `{ x = 0, y = 20, z = 0 }`
 * `join_while_in_progress`: whether the minigame allows to join an ongoing match.
 Default is false
+* `keep_inventory`: whether to keep players inventories when joining an arena.
+Default is false
 * `show_nametags`: whether to show the players nametags while in game.
 Default is false
 * `show_minimap`: whether to allow players to use the builtin minimap function.
 Default is false
 * `timer`: an eventual timer, in seconds.
 Default is -1, meaning it's disabled